Information Centre

 Offsetting of Long Service Payments (LSP) / Severance Payments (SP)

-The offsetting of MPF is the arrangement of offsetting LSP/SP with MPF contributions.
-Employers can offset the LSP/SP payable to their employees under the Employment Ordinance against the employer’s mandatory and voluntary contributions.
+The MPF offsetting arrangement is an arrangement for offsetting LSP/SP payable to employees under the Employment Ordinance against the MPF derived from employer contributions.

-No. Employers can only withdraw the MPF derived from the employer’s contributions.
-In addition, the amount withdrawn cannot exceed the amount of SP.
+No. Employers can only withdraw the MPF derived from the employer contributions from employees’ MPF account.
+The amount withdrawn should not exceed the amount of LSP/SP that can be offset under the Employment Ordinance.